-A Level Religion, Philosophy and Ethics About the Course What is Religion, Philosophy and Ethics?
-Religion, Philosophy and Ethic is the study of all aspects of religious belief, practice and ideology.
+A Level Religious Studies About the Course What is Religious Studies?
+Religious Studies is the study of all aspects of religious belief, practice and ideology.
 It considers the fundamental question of human existence, attempts to provide answers to ethical issues such as Euthanasia and Animal Rights as well as exploring ethical responses to such issues.
 This course is designed to stimulate, engage and challenge you on various issues and can be taken by all students regardless of your own beliefs.
-It will particularly appeal to you if you are interested in a wide range of philosophical and ethical ideas.
-It is important to think about philosophical questions, be interested in contemporary moral issues such as the right to life and animal rights and be able to think outside the box.
+It will particularly appeal to you if you are interested in a wide range of ideas; consider that it is important to think about philosophical questions; are interested in contemporary moral issues such as the right to life and animal rights and are able to think outside the box.
 If you are someone who likes to challenge and debate, criticise and evaluate different views, opinions and perspectives then this could be the A level for you.
-Progression Opportunities Religion, Philosophy and Ethics is an academically rigorous A level which can lead to degree courses such as Law, Literature, Journalism, Politics, Philosophy, Sociology, Theology, History and Psychology.
-By studying Religion, Philosophy and Ethics, you will have acquired a great range of skills such as analysis, interpretation, critical thinking, the ability to listen and reason with people of different opinions and the ability to produce extended pieces of writing.
+Progression Opportunities Religious Studies is an academically rigorous A level which can lead to degree courses such as Law, Literature, Journalism, Politics, Philosophy, Sociology, Theology, History and Psychology.
+By studying Religious Studies, you will have acquired a great range of skills such as analysis, interpretation, critical thinking, the ability to listen and reason with people of different opinions and the ability to produce extended pieces of writing.
 All these skills are valuable for careers such as medicine, nursing, human resources, administration, retail, teaching, counselling, police and the armed forces as well as community and social work.
-Entry Requirements Students will need to achieve a grade 5 in GCSE Religion, Philosophy and Ethics Awarding Body AQA Religious studies Qualification code 7062
+Entry Requirements Students will need to achieve a grade 5 in GCSE Religious Studies.
+Awarding Body AQA Religious studies Qualification code 7062